manish2021iitd/Reinforcement-Learning/Notes.md

 ## 5 Monte Carlo Methods
 * method for solving finite Markov decision problems.
 * Monte Carlo methods don’t require a model **(no model)** and are conceptually simple, but are not suited for step-by-step incremental computation **(not incremental)**.
+*  learning methods for solving the full reinforcement learning problem.
 ### 5.1 Monte Carlo Prediction
 ### 5.2 Monte Carlo Estimation of Action Values
 ### 5.3 Monte Carlo Control